AndrewJHart/vesel/README.md

 ```

-Now any link that navigates to a url like `http://localhost:8000/#map/list` will trigger the new route.
+When a link that navigates to a url like `http://localhost:8000/#map/list` will trigger a match and the new route will dispatch the `mapList` method.

 Now lets make the route do something when get its triggered by adding a handler in `js/routers/home.js`
 Add the method `maplist` to it: